mmattel/EET-Solmate/docs/configuration.md

 ## Required Configurations

 All keys in the MANDATORY section need to be present and configured according your environment.
 You can read the respective comments for their purpose.

+If you are upgrading from a release earlier than version 6, you can now safely remove any optional keys from your config file that were present from former releases - except you actively use them with different settings.

+Note regarding MQTT configuration when using the HAOS MQTT Broker addon:

+* Use the HA IP address or domain name to access the MQTT Broker addon.
+* Instead using your admin user, it is generally recommended to generate a "dummy" user with a password which will never logon.
+Any user in HA is granted MQTT Broker access.

 ## Optional Configurations

 These keys are optional and do not need to be present.
 They are, if not present, internally generated including their defaults if any.
-If present, the overwrite the generated ones.
+If optional configuration keys are set, the overwrite generated ones.

 The following optional key schemes are present:

 * `eet_`\
   These keys extend the mandatory eet key scheme.
 * `default_`\
   The Solmate has some setting defaults when using the webUI.
 These settings are reused and can be overwritten when adding the respective key to the config.
 Note that changing defaults is on your own responsibility.
 * `general_`\
   Only needed for debugging and testing purposes.
 * `timer_`\
   All timer related config keys.